March 16, 2020

 As a result, the NEC has included the "halogen-free" and "low smoke halogen-free" surface marking definitions in Articles 725 & 805 with applicable test standards in the 2020 edition.

-As indicated in Article 725.179, Paragraph K, Optional Markings – "Some examples of optional markings are ST1 to indicate limited smoke characteristics in accordance with UL2556, Wire & cable test methods, HF to indicate halogen-free as described in UL 2885, Outline of Investigation for Acid Gas, Acidity and Conductivity of Combusted Materials, and LSHF to indicate Low Smoke and Halogen Free characteristics in accordance with IEC 61034-2, Measurement of smoke density of cables burning under defined conditions – Part 2: Test procedure and requirements."
+As indicated in Article 725.179, Paragraph K, Optional Markings – "Some examples of optional markings are ST1 to indicate limited smoke characteristics in accordance with UL2556, Wire & cable test methods, HF to indicate halogen-free as described in UL 2885, Outline of Investigation for Acid Gas, Acidity and Conductivity of Combusted Materials and Assessment of Halogens, and LSHF to indicate Low Smoke and Halogen Free characteristics in accordance with IEC 61034-2, Measurement of smoke density of cables burning under defined conditions – Part 2: Test procedure and requirements."

 The addition of applicable surface marking terminology avoids misuse and misrepresenting cable markings and performance.
 These examples clearly define the performance criteria that the products have been evaluated.